Library: Program Goals

 The goals and outcomes listed below are intended to enhance students’ understanding of the research process.
 The Library works in collaboration with faculty across all disciplines to help students develop the dispositions and skills necessary to achieve these learning outcomes by the time they graduate from Goucher.

-Please see our Information Literacy Program for more information on opportunities for faculty to collaborate with librarians to infuse an undergraduate course or major assignment sequence with information literacy instruction.
+Please see our Faculty Resources library guide for more information on opportunities for faculty to collaborate with the Instruction & Digital Strategies Librarian to infuse an undergraduate course or major assignment sequence with information literacy instruction.

 The Association for College and Research Libraries (ACRL) Framework provides the following definition of information literacy: